jpegleg/eaas-deployment-d/README.txt

 Built for Ubuntu (20) microk8s + docker deployment templating.

+The microservices stack in this template is: alphine SFTP site
+ HAProxy TLS gateway
+ NGINX frontend/web
+ Simple Event Correlator frontend/event controller (for an API backend etc, not included here)

+...

 Clone the git repo and then build out the files/changes you need.

 If you use this on your own, I expect that you might: